-You’re ready to build links.
+You’re ready to hire a link building service.
 Cool.

 These guys over here are charging $1,000 per link and those guys over there are promising a dozen links for $50.

 Another group requires a minimum link building outreach retainer of $5k/mo.